lambdaclass/concrete/ROADMAP.md

     assembled at each report site.
 V1 target: diagnostic-code facts, capability facts, runtime-trap facts, Copy/linear facts, trusted/Unsafe facts, proof status facts, and package/import facts.
-Reports, diagnostics, audit, replay, PR diffs, editor hovers, and agent JSON should render the same typed facts rather than recompute meaning from strings.
+Reports, diagnostics, audit, replay, PR diffs, editor hovers, and agent JSON should render the same typed records / `CompilerDB` views rather than recompute meaning from strings.

     Gate that a new diagnostic/evidence fact cannot be emitted without a schema row and report entry, and add one negative where a stale hand-written report